 Next, you can decide on its size and outline.
 To select it, go to the “Format” tab, and in the “Shape Outline” you will see “Weight”.
-There, you can choose how thick you want your outline to be and it's colour.
-In “Shape Fill”, you can change your solid fill colour.
+There, you can choose how thick you want your outline to be and it's color.
+In “Shape Fill”, you can change your solid fill color.

 Make sure to explore the different options that the “Format” tab has.
 You can even add an image of your own by selecting “Picture” and playing with the “Gradient” and “Texture” options.

 You can also customise your label by adding additional layers to it.
 For example, if you want to include a white surface above your background design, go through the same process of creating the outline of your label, but position it above your existing pattern.
 Then, add text in the “Text Box'' option in the “Insert” tab.
 Make sure to place the text box where it is easy to read it.